jwang44/HPCP-Key-Finder/README.md

 Full source code available!

-The algorithm for extracting HPCP from audio signals is implemented in `show_hpcp.m`, which reads a single audio file, computes the instantaneous HPCP for every frame and then generates a plot of the global HPCP vector.
+The algorithm for extracting HPCP (Harmonic Pitch Class Profile) from audio signals is implemented in `show_hpcp.m`, which reads a single audio file, computes the instantaneous HPCP for every frame and then generates a plot of the global HPCP vector.
 This part of the algorithm is functionized in `get_hpcp.m`.

 The key profiles used in key estimation can be plotted with `show_profile.m`, where the 12 discrete values of both major and minor key profiles are linearly interpolated to get all 36 key profile values.
 This part is functionized in `get_profile.m`.
 These two scripts both call `interp_profile.m`, which is a function for linear interpolation.